-I picked over three pounds of blueberries in just under an hour, most of which I put in the freezer for later in the year when I want a taste of summer.
+Even with kids in tow, I can pick over three pounds of blueberries in just under an hour, most of which I put in the freezer for later in the year when I want a taste of summer.
 Freezing berries is easy!
 Simply rinse berries in a collander, dry them lightly, and then spread them out in a single layer on a cookie sheet.
-Freeze berries for a couple of hours, and then transfer them to quart-size ziplock bags and put them back in the freezer to store.
+Freeze berries for a couple of hours, and then transfer them to quart-size Ziplock bags and put them back in the freezer to store.

 Blueberry Crisp, adapted from a recipe by Williams-Sonoma

-4 cups berries
+4 c berries

-1 tbsp fresh lemon juice
+1 Tbsp fresh lemon juice

-3/4 cup light brown sugar
+3/4 c light brown sugar

-1/2 cup flour
+1/2 c flour

-1/2 tsp. ground cinnamon
+1/2 tsp ground cinnamon

 1/2 stick butter

-3/4 cup rolled oats
+3/4 c rolled oats